Friday, October 18, 2024

 To be clear, despite what Sprinkle suggests, the Hays do not argue that ancient authors allude to or even imagine same-sex covenant partnerships at all.
 The Hays simply think there is a case for "widening" the covenant to include same-sex couples, and they base it in prior "widenings" of God's mercy found in the two testaments of Christian scripture.
 The book goes to great lengths to show that God allows and prohibits things differently in various times and places according to God's basic desire.

-Some of the chapters are stronger on this point than others, but the chapter on the daughters of Zelophehad is excellent and compelling.
+Some of the chapters are stronger on this point than others (for instance, I was a bit confused by the Ezekiel chapter), but the chapter on the daughters of Zelophehad is excellent and compelling.
 This is such an underrated portion of Scripture that we really ought to pause and say their names aloud.
 Mahlah.
 Noah.
 Hoglah.
 Milcah.
 Tirzah.
 Not only does their story display God's willingness to stretch the socio-political "rules" to accommodate new but legitimate questions, it also serves as a challenge to the church not to shut down such questions before they have been fully considered and understood.
 (It smacks of self-deception to say one loves gay people but to shut down the conversation with gay Christians before they feel understood).

 Richard Hays returns to this point with his chapters on Acts and Romans, and together with the Zelophehad chapter these are the most compelling sections of the book.
 In the first 15 chapters of Acts we see the church has "listened to the accounts of the Spirit's work, they have noted the testimony of scripture, and they have made a creative discernment about the best course of action" by way of a "careful conversation in community" (186-7).
-I'm not hear to give spoilers, but the subsequent chapter on Romans -- especially the section on Romans 14 -- is worth the price of the book.
+I'm not here to give spoilers, but the subsequent chapter on Romans -- especially the section on Romans 14 -- is worth the price of the book.
+(Although I have to admit I borrowed my copy from the library).
 Regardless of one's view of same-sex marriage, the message of these chapters is vital for the witness and integrity of the church today.

 To sum up: the Hays have not changed their hermeneutic or their view of the authority of Scripture.
 They are not shifting gears and employing the previously-resisted "trajectory argument"; nor are they using language of "progressive revelation".
 Because he wrote on this previously, Richard Hays says explicitly that he has changed his mind about his interpretation on this issue, and apologizes for it.
 Wrestling with this honestly, the Hays appear to have put this issue alongside the difficult question why God allowed or approved of slavery or patriarchy for a time and then enabled their overturning in contexts where that became a viable option.
 That this was slow in coming is a theodicy problem, but the Hays are suggesting that, to the degree it is our responsibility, recognizing a widening of the covenant is better late than never.